SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Experiments

 \subsection{Implementation Details.}

 All our experiments are performed on Nvidia Tesla P100 GPUs with 16GB memory.
 The parameters are optimised by the Adam algorithm.
-Learning Rate (LR), Weight Decay (WD), Epochs (Eps), and Batch Size (BS) used for our unsupervised and semi-supervised setups can be found in Tab. \ref{tab:hyperpara}.
+Learning Rate (LR), Weight Decay (WD), Epochs (Eps), and Batch Size (BS) used for our unsupervised and semi-supervised setups can be found in Tab.
+S2.
 Similar to \cite{singhania2022iterative}, the number of iterations is set to 4.
-In the beginning of unsupervised representation learning, $\xi$ is set to 1 for 50salads, GTEA and our PDMB dataset, and 0.1 for the large dataset Breakfast.
-In the NCA module, the length of a neighbourhood $W$, the number of the selected frames $K$, and the number of frames $M$ with the same label for each selected frame is set to 8, 1 and 10, respectively.
+Following the default of ICC \cite{singhania2022iterative}, we set the number of clusters in K-means to 40, 30 and 100 for 50Salads, GTEA and Breakfast datasets, respectively.
+At the beginning of unsupervised representation learning, $\xi$ is set to 1 for 50salads, GTEA and our PDMB dataset, and 0.1 for the large dataset Breakfast.
+In the NCA module, the length of a neighbourhood $W$, the number of the selected frames $K$, and the number of frames $M$ with the same label for each selected frame are set to 8, 1 and 10, respectively.
 The source code will be published after the paper has been accepted.